Santa Clarita Shooting: 1 Slain Student Was Nephew Of Sheriff's Dept. Employee

 "That is not accurate," the sheriff said.
 "As far as we know, the actual targets were at random."

 The suspect had been dropped off at school by his mother, Villanueva said.
-And he said investigators have recovered several firearms from their house, including some that he said "were not registered at all."
+He said investigators recovered several firearms from their house, including some that he said "were not registered at all."

+Noting the suspect brought the gun to school and seemed to count his shots as he fired, the sheriff said, "It wasn't a spur-of-the-moment act."

 The shooting took place in the school's quad and was captured on its surveillance video system.
 Citing that footage, Wegener said on Thursday that from the moment the suspect took a pistol from his backpack, then shot his fellow students — and then shot himself in the head — only about 16 seconds elapsed.
 But that quick succession of events has left a tight-knit community reeling.